glennon/glennon.github.io/_posts/2020-08-26-founders-guide.md

 <p />
 <b>Investment Focus</b><br />
 I invest in super-early high-growth potential, technology-enabled startups.
 Any industry is fine, but as a former park ranger, natural resource mining companies are not interesting to me.
-Who I invest in
-Anyone.
-If you are the type of person or people that Silicon Valley underestimates, I especially want to hear about what you are building.
-My last six investments average 2.3 people per company, and five of six have a woman founder.
-The founders are all working full-time, exclusively on their startup.

 <ul><br /></ul>